snozbot/fungus/Docs/fungus_docs/telling_a_story.md

 ![resize view]
 7. Note: You can also rotate the view with the Unity Rotate tool

-NOTE: Utnil you add a "Fade To View" Fungus command, you still may not see the Sprite in the Game window when the scene plays, since the Main Camera has not been oriented to resize and align with the view.
+NOTE: Utnil you add a "Fade To View" %Fungus command, you still may not see the Sprite in the Game window when the scene plays, since the Main Camera has not been oriented to resize and align with the view.

 <!-- **************************************** -->
 ## Add a Fade To View command

-Once you have a Scene that contains some background Sprites and Fungus Views, you are ready to use the Fungus camera related Commands to control what the user sees.
-The simplest camera control is to make the Game window fade from a solid colour to the Main Camera being sized, positioned (and if necessary rotated) to show a specified Fungus View.
+Once you have a Scene that contains some background Sprites and %Fungus Views, you are ready to use the %Fungus camera related Commands to control what the user sees.
+The simplest camera control is to make the Game window fade from a solid colour to the Main Camera being sized, positioned (and if necessary rotated) to show a specified %Fungus View.
 Do the following:

-1. (setup) Create / being editing a Scene containing a background Sprite image, and a Fungus View that has been positioned to show all / some of the Sprite.
+1. (setup) Create / being editing a Scene containing a background Sprite image, and a %Fungus View that has been positioned to show all / some of the Sprite.
-2. In the Fungus Flowchart rename the Block "Camera Control".
+2. In the %Fungus Flowchart rename the Block "Camera Control".
 3. Add a new "Fade to View" Command to the Block.
 First click the Plus button in the bottom half of the Inspector window, to add a new Command, then choose menu: ```Camera | Fade To View```:
 ![menu Fade to View]
 4. Now Drag "View1" from the Hierarchy window into the "Target View" property of the Fade to View Command  in the Inspector: